RNC sends North Carolina governor a letter outlining groundwork for a safe convention - Local News 8

 Visit CNN’s Election Center for all your 2020 news

+Meanwhile, during an interview on WBT Radio in Charlotte, RNC Chairwoman Ronna McDaniel made it clear the two sides were not nearing a compromise.

+“I am frustrated because I was concerned it was going to get political, you know, it’s the Republican Convention coming to a state with a Democrat Governor,” McDaniel said.
+“And I was worried about that and I really hoped it wouldn’t get that way.
+But at this point, with the dragging of feet, with the inability to work with us to get us a plan, it does start to feel like this is political.”

-But the RNC made it clear in the letter that time is of the essence and it needs a definitive answer from Cooper as soon as possible.
+The RNC made it clear in its letter on Thursday that time is of the essence and it needs a definitive answer from Cooper as soon as possible.
 The letter alluded to Trump’s threats to move the convention elsewhere if the state is not sufficiently reopened for the event to take place.

 “We still do not have good guidelines from the State and we cannot in good faith ask thousands of visitors to begin paying deposits and making travel plans without knowing the full commitment of the Governor, elected officials and other stakeholders in supporting the convention,” the letter reads.

-Note: This story has been updated with a response from North Carolina Department of Health and Human Services Secretary Mandy Cohen on Friday.